lingui/js-lingui/docs/guides/plurals.rst

    {numBooks, plural, one {# kniha} few {# knihy} other {# knih}}

-The importing thing is that *we don't need to change our code to support languages with different plural rules*.
+The important thing is that *we don't need to change our code to support languages with different plural rules*.
 Here's a step-by-step description of the process: